George Mills (cricketer, born 1916)

-George Henry Mills (1 August 1916 - 17 December 1979) was a New Zealand cricketer.
-He played 59 first-class matches, 55 of them for Otago between the 1935–36 and 1957–58 seasons.
+George Henry Mills (1 August 1916 – 17 December 1979) was a New Zealand cricketer.
+A wicket-keeper, he played 59 first-class matches, 55 of them for Otago between the 1935–36 and 1957–58 seasons.

 Born at Dunedin in 1916 and educated at Otago Boys' High School, Mills was Otago's first-choice wicket-keeper for much of the time he played.
 He was an effective batsman who scored 2,056 first-class runs in his career and took 88 catches and made 34 stumpings.
 He played for a New Zealand XI in a trial match in January 1949, scoring a half-century, but did not receive an international cap.
+His final first-class match was his 44th Plunket Shield match, which equalled the competition record held by Alby Roberts.
 He worked professionally as a fitter and was an Otago selector.

 Mills died at Dunedin in 1979, aged 63.
 An obituary was published in the following year's New Zealand Cricket Almanack.